adebasi/kubernetes101/README.md

     127.0.0.1 - - [15/Jan/2020:18:43:45 +0000] "GET / HTTP/1.1" 304 0 "-" "Mozilla/5.0 (Macintosh; Intel Mac OS X 10_14_6) AppleWebKit/537.36 (KHTML, like Gecko) Chrome/79.0.3945.117 Safari/537.36" "-"

 ### Execute a shell on the running pod

-This command will open a TTY to a shell in your pod:
+This command will open a TTY to a shell in your pod.
+It is like SSH for containers.

-    $ kubectl get pods
     $ kubectl exec nginx-pod -it bash

 This opens a bash shell and allows you to look around the filesystem of the container.

 * TODO Do something in the container

+### Editing the pod

 You can change the image tag e.g. or other parameters and the pod will be recreated (`kubectl edit pod nginx-pod`).
 But this would cause a downtime.
-It is close to simply running `docker run` on a server.
+It is kind of simply running `docker run` on a server.

 The fun using kubernetes comes with `deployments`!

 ## Deployments